Infinitesimal rational actions: Finite group schemes

-\begin{proof}\leavevmode \begin{enumerate} \item Since $G$ is normal in itself and it is finite, there exist non-trivial minimal normal closed subgroup schemes. \item Clear by definition since the socle is generated by non-trivial normal closed subgroup schemes. \item Since $G$ is finite we may suppose that $H$ is minimal, henceforth $\soc(G)\times_GH=H$. \item Notice that since $G$ is commutative any of its closed subgroup schemes is normal.
-A non-trivial minimal closed $k$-subgroup scheme of $H$ is also a minimal closed $k$-subgroup scheme of $G$.
+\begin{proof}\leavevmode \begin{enumerate} \item Since $G$ is normal in itself and it is finite, there exist non-trivial minimal normal subgroup schemes. \item Clear by definition since the socle is generated by non-trivial normal subgroup schemes. \item Since $G$ is finite we may suppose that $H$ is minimal, hence $\soc(G)\times_GH=H$. \item Notice that since $G$ is commutative any of its subgroup schemes is normal.
+A non-trivial minimal $k$-subgroup scheme of $H$ is also a minimal $k$-subgroup scheme of $G$.
 Therefore $\soc(H)\subseteq \soc(G)\times_GH$.
-Let $N$ be a non-trivial minimal closed $k$-subgroup scheme of $G$.
-By minimality, either $N$ is a closed $k$-subgroup scheme of $H$ or $N\times_GH$ is trivial.
+Let $N$ be a non-trivial minimal $k$-subgroup scheme of $G$.
+By minimality, either $N$ is a $k$-subgroup scheme of $H$ or $N\times_GH$ is trivial.
 Suppose the former.
-Then $N$ is also a minimal closed $k$-subgroup scheme of $H$.
-Therefore the equality. \item Let $N$ be a non-trivial minimal normal closed $k$-subgroup scheme of $G$.
-Since $G$ is infinitesimal, then $N\times_G\ker(F_G)$ is a non-trivial normal closed $k$-subgroup scheme of $G$.
-Therefore, by minimality, $N$ is a closed $k$-subgroup scheme of $\ker(F_G)$.
+Then $N$ is also a minimal $k$-subgroup scheme of $H$.
+Therefore the equality. \item Let $N$ be a non-trivial minimal normal $k$-subgroup scheme of $G$.
+Since $G$ is infinitesimal, then $N\times_G\ker(F_G)$ is a non-trivial normal $k$-subgroup scheme of $G$.
+Therefore, by minimality, $N$ is a $k$-subgroup scheme of $\ker(F_G)$.
 Hence $\soc(G)\subseteq \soc(\ker(F_G))$.
-If $G$ is commutative, by the previous point also the other inclusion holds. \item Clearly $\soc(G_1\times_kG_2)$ is contained in $\soc(G_1)\times_k\soc(G_2).$ Take now $N_1\times_kN_2$ with $N_i$ non-trivial minimal closed $k$-subgroup scheme of $G_i$.
-Then $N_i$ is also a minimal closed $k$-subgroup scheme of $G_1\times_kG_2$ (notice that again we are using the assumption that the $G_i$'s are commutative).
-Henceforth, by definition of the socle subgroup scheme, $N_1\times_kN_2\subseteq \soc(G_1\times_kG_2)$ and thus also the inverse inclusion holds true. \item Let $N$ be a non-trivial minimal closed $k$-subgroup scheme of $G_1$, then $N$ is mapped to a minimal closed $k$-subgroup scheme of $G_2$. \end{enumerate} \end{proof}
+If $G$ is commutative, by the previous point also the other inclusion holds. \item Clearly $\soc(G_1\times_kG_2)$ is contained in $\soc(G_1)\times_k\soc(G_2).$ Take now $N_1\times_kN_2$ with $N_i$ non-trivial minimal $k$-subgroup scheme of $G_i$.
+Then $N_i$ is also a minimal $k$-subgroup scheme of $G_1\times_kG_2$ (notice that again we are using the assumption that the $G_i$'s are commutative).
+Therefore, by definition of the socle subgroup scheme, $N_1\times_kN_2\subseteq \soc(G_1\times_kG_2)$ and thus also the inverse inclusion holds true. \item Let $N$ be a non-trivial minimal $k$-subgroup scheme of $G_1$, then $N$ is mapped to a minimal $k$-subgroup scheme of $G_2$. \end{enumerate} \end{proof}